SILVIO Severino’s love affair with Cork began in 2017 when he moved to the Rebel County with his partner, Pascal.

 Earlier this year, Severino partnered with them to host a multimedia exhibition about masculinity and queer identity.

-Titled ‘I Kissed A Boy and I Liked It!’, after the lyrics from the Bristol-based punk band Idles, the exhibition deconstructed the male form and through various visual mediums, challenged narratives around stereotypes of what constitutes the ideal masculine body.
+Titled, after the lyrics from the Bristol-based punk band Idles, the exhibition deconstructed the male form and through various visual mediums, challenged narratives around stereotypes of what constitutes the ideal masculine body.
 It was a piece reflective of his childhood in a conservative culture that enshrined hyper-masculinity.

 The exhibition was meant to take place in the project’s space in South Terrace but moved online due to Covid restrictions.
 It was well received, reinforcing Severino’s view that Ireland ranks among the most progressive countries in Europe.
 He highlighted the disparity between Ireland and his home country of Brazil, which he said has regressed under president Jair Bolsonaro.
 “Things are much worse now comparing to 20 years ago when I left Porto Alegre,” he said.